sul-dlss/dlss-wowza/README.md

   </Property>
 ```

-### To deploy a new version of the plugin code to the VM:
+## To deploy a new version of the plugin code to the VM

 - Configuring a Wowza application to use the plugin is described above, and can happen independently of the plugin Jar deployment.
 - Release a new (tagged) version of the plugin: